Should You Delay Cataract Surgery?

 Moreover, so many of our patients tell us they didn’t realise how poor their eyesight had become – and how much their quality of life had been affected – until after their cataracts had been removed.

 There are also certain dangers to consider.
 Especially if cataracts are fast-growing, your eyesight may begin to degenerate rapidly without you realising – putting you in sticky situations such as losing your independence to drive.
-What if you find yourself behind the wheel at night, and suddenly notice you can’t make out what’s in front of you?

 If you’re thinking about cataract surgery, why not get in touch today?
-Visit our website to book a free virtual consultation or to order a free, detailed info pack; or give us a call on 08082567434.
-We’ll be more than happy to answer any questions you may have about the procedure, and to assist in any way possible.
+Contact us today to book your free virtual consultation or to order a free, detailed info pack for more information.

 Alex Shortt Headshot